jaeyson/open_api_typesense/README.md

   [
     {:open_api_typesense, "~> 0.3"}

-    # Or from GitHub repository, if you want to latest greatest from main branch
+    # Or from GitHub repository, if you want the latest greatest from main branch
     {:open_api_typesense, git: "https://github.com/jaeyson/open_api_typesense.git"}
   ]
 end